- Women’s rights have come a long way over the past century, but there’s still much progress to be made in the name of gender quality.

 Offer Support and Educate from a Young Age

 To become a strong woman, you must also build others up.
-Don’t discriminate based on age, race, gender, religion, background, financial status.
-Let young girls choose their own paths and make decisions instead of herding them down a path they aren’t interested in.
+Don’t discriminate based on anyone’s age, race, gender, religion, background, or financial status.
+Let young girls in your life choose their own paths and make decisions, instead of herding them down a path they aren’t interested in.

 So now: What will you do to empower yourself or the women in your life?